daneholmes/daneholmes/programming.md

 ---
-title: Programming
+title: Programming Projects
-order: 3
 layout: programming
 ---

-This is the page where my coding will be.
+This is a collection of some of my computer programming projects and possibly stories.
+If you are interested in more check out my <a href="https://github.com/daneholmes" class="visible">github</a>.
+It is a little empty for now, but I will get around to adding more later.